DeepShah99/DeepsAdventure-AUnity2Dgame/README.md

 ## Description

-During covid lockdown, I learned some Unity 2D game development and developed a game in C#.
-I even used photoshop to add visuals and interactivity to the game.
-If you have reached here, please consider downloading my final version of the game.
+Gaming is one of my favorite hobbies, so I decided to develop an interactive game in the Unity engine.
+During the covid lockdown, I learned Unity 2D game development and designed a game in C#.
+I used Photoshop to add visuals and interactivity to the game.

 #### Technologies

+- Unity Engine
-- Technology 1
+- Photoshop
-- Technology 2
+- Visual Studio

 [Back To The Top](#DeepsAdventure-AUnity2Dgame)